tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

     #your DJANGO_SECRET_KEY variable goes here
     export DJANGO_SECRET_KEY="YOUR_SECRET_KEY_GOES_HERE"

 As the second line informs us, whatever is in that file will be sourced post activation of the virtual environment.
-Go ahead and copy the key that django generated for you when you executed `django-admin startproject djangoboilerplate`. {{ verify }}
+Go ahead and copy the key that django generated for you when you executed `django-admin startproject apps`.

-The reason I use my virtual environment to store django's `SECRET_KEY` is that I make it different for each django application.
+The reason I use the virtual environment to store django's `SECRET_KEY` is that I make it different for each django application.
 Hence, as I activate the app's virtual environment, I get the app's unique key.
 As for the `DJANGO_EXECUTION_ENVIRONMENT` variable, its value (i.e., `LOCAL`) is always the same regardless of the application, and as such I store it in my system's `.bash_profile` and make it available system-wide.

 Make sure that what you just did works by deactivating and reactivating your virtual environment, and then by running `echo $DJANGO_SECRET_KEY` on your command line.
 It should output your secret key.